30 Ways to Protect Yourself From an Angry Drunk

 5. Redirect the Conversation:

-Impact: Try to gently steer the conversation to a neutral topic.
+Impact: Try to gently steer the conversation with angry drunks to a neutral topic.
 This can sometimes distract them and reduce their agitation.

 6. Use Non-Threatening Body Language: